 Sexual vs. Non-Sexual Harassment

 Even though it's the type of harassment that is most often reported, harassment in the workplace and hiring isn't limited to sexual harassment.
 Other actions regarding religion, race, age, gender, or skin color, for example, can also be considered harassment if they interfere with an employee's success or conjure a hostile work environment.

 Examples of Sexual Harassment in the Workplace

 It doesn't matter who makes the offense.
-It could be a manager, co-worker, or even a non-employee like a client, contractor, or vendor.
-If the person's conduct creates a hostile work environment or interrupts an employee's success, it is considered unlawful sexual harassment.
+It could be a manager, a co-worker, or a non-employee like a client, contractor, or vendor.
+If the person's conduct creates a hostile work environment, makes it difficult for an employee to work, or interrupts an employee's success, it is considered unlawful harassment.

 Sexual harassment isn't limited to making inappropriate advances.
-In fact, sexual harassment includes any unwelcome verbal or physical behavior that creates a hostile work environment.
+It includes any unwelcome verbal or physical behavior that creates a hostile work environment.

 Here are some examples of sexual harassment in the workplace and information on how to handle it if you have been harassed at work.

 - Sharing sexually inappropriate images or videos, such as pornography or salacious gifs, with co-workers

 - Displaying inappropriate sexual images or posters in the workplace